 Telephone: 9525 5847

-Something of a Melbourne institution, Syracuse is a restaurant not to be missed on a trip to Melbourne.
-With a distinctive look, the simple décor, unadorned white walls, classy dark antique tables and chairs and lofty ceilings and arches, all combine to give this establishment a sophisticated look that is both colonial and Mediterranean.
-Start with fresh oysters or a crisp salad that is carefully put together, try out the thinly sliced tuna steak accompanied with a salad of lentils, tomato, carrot, shallot, herbs and olive oil or sample the renowned myriad of tapas, all accompanied with a glass of unforgettable glass of wine from Syracruse's impressive selection.
+Something of a Melbourne institution, Syracuse is a restaurant not to be missed.
+The simple décor, unadorned white walls, classy dark antique tables and chairs, and lofty ceilings and arches, all combine to give this establishment a sophisticated look that is both colonial and Mediterranean.
+Start with fresh oysters or a crisp salad that is carefully put together, try out the thinly sliced tuna steak accompanied with a salad of lentils, tomato, carrot, shallot, herbs and olive oil, or sample the renowned myriad of tapas, all accompanied with a glass of wine from Syracruse's impressive selection.
 Open Monday to Friday for breakfast, lunch and dinner and dinner only on Saturday.

 Address: 23 Bank Place

 Telephone: 9670 1777

 With ten years experience under its belt, the highly respected and loved Il Baraco restaurant enjoys a continuous influx of loyal customers who appreciate the carefully prepared traditional Italian food, the palatable selection of wines and sincere service.
 A quality Italian restaurant, situated in the heart of the business district, Il Baraco attracts both executives and lovers with an intimate ambiance, achieved with a classic combination of crisp white linen tablecloths, dark wooden chairs and soft lighting.
 Some highlights on the menu include the Yarra Valley quail roasted and served with pecorino ice cream and pomegranate salad starter and the Western Plains suckling pork marinated in grappa, served with black cabbage and vin cotto.
 Open Monday to Saturday for lunch and dinner.